 What to Look for in a Good Prenatal Vitamin

 Prenatal vitamins play a vital role in a healthy pregnancy.
-I began taking prenatal vitamins before becoming pregnant, but for moms who have just found out that they’re pregnant, it’s important to begin taking a prenatal supplement as soon as you find out that you’re expecting.
+I began taking prenatal vitamins before becoming pregnant.
+Still, for moms who have just found out that they’re pregnant, it’s important to begin taking a prenatal supplement as soon as you find out that you’re expecting.

 So, what should you do if you’re not sure you’re getting enough nutrients?